Exhibition opening reception: Thursday, September 12, 5:30 - 8:30 p.m.

 2020 Open Competition

 The Stamelos Gallery Center is located on the first floor of the Mardigian Library at the University of Michigan-Dearborn.
-For further information, see below for contact information.
-Anyone requiring accommodations under the provisions of the Americans with Disabilities Act should contact (313)-593-5087.
+For more information, see below for contact information.
+Anyone requiring accommodations under the provisions of the Americans with Disabilities Act should contact (313)593-5087 prior to August 29.

 Electra was a remarkably gifted painter and Bill was an avid photographer.
 The couple loved to travel, and they acquired artwork from all over the world for their collection.
 Bill and Electra contributed greatly to the university's art collection for decades including donating the majority of Electra's body of work and many other art pieces that they collected throughout their years together.
 The couple also contributed a sizeable, and very generous, gift which, along with the support of other donors, will allow for the creation of the new Stamelos Gallery.